TheFriendlyCoder/pyjen/docs/source/contrib_guide.rst

 We try to keep our code inline with PEP-8 standards, and we do have PyLint support in the project to verifying the content meets this standard.
 Further, we ask that all docstrings be compatible with the Sphinx API-doc plugin to facilitate automatic document generation by our scripts and hosting sites.
+Finally, we encourage contributors to add sufficient unit test coverage for any changes they make using the py.test framework used by this project.

+Seeing as how PyJen supports the latest versions of both Python 2 and Python 3, all code contributions must be compatible with both of these versions.
+Finally, we try our best to ensure the API is compatible with both the LTS and Latest editions of the Jenkins REST API, so care should be taken to make sure contributed code - especially those supporting new Jenkins plugins - is compatible wiith both of these versions wherever possible.

 =======
 Plugins